apptainer/singularity-userdocs/reproducible_scif_apps.rst

                     ||     ||

-and the final shabang - do the same, but make it colored.
-Let’s even get lazy and use an environment variable for the command:
+Finally use all three applications and demonstrate how to use an environment variable for the command:

 .. code-block:: none